dotnet/aspnetcore/README.md

 ## Building from source

 To run a complete build on command line only, execute `build.cmd` or `build.sh` without arguments.
+The build requires NodeJS (6.11 or newer) and npm to be installed on the machine.

 Before opening this project in Visual Studio or VS Code, execute `build.cmd /t:Restore` (Windows) or `./build.sh /t:Restore` (Linux/macOS).
 This will execute only the part of the build script that downloads and initializes a few required build tools and packages.